woolstar/test/encode/README.md

 * test.c

 A test framework to verify operation.
+Takes a step value for sequential tests as an optional argument.

 * base85.c